Antichains for Concurrent Parameterized Games: Concurrent Parameterized Games

 Intuitively, each vertex \((v, K)\) owned by Eve records her current knowledge on the number of her opponents.
 We call the set \(K\) a \emph{knowledge set}.
-As, when she selects a successor \((v, K, a)\), Adam picks a vertex \((v', K \cap \opponents{v, a, v'})\), the knowledge of Eve is updated along the play: once she learns that the number of opponents cannot be some \(k\), she retains this information forever, and can use it when selecting a later edge.
+When she selects a successor \((v, K, a)\), Adam picks a vertex \((v', K \cap \opponents{v, a, v'})\) and the knowledge of Eve is updated: she learns that the number of opponents cannot be some \(k\), retains this information forever, and can use it when selecting a later edge.
+Notice that the reachable part of \(\kGame\) from any \((v, \natnonneg)\) is finite: one can show that for every vertex \((v, K)\) that Eve can reach, \(K\) is the intersection of finitely many sets of the form \(\opponents{v', a, v''}\), or \(\natnonneg\).

 A \emph{strategy} for Eve in \(\kGame\) is a mapping \(\kStrat : {(\verticesE \cdot \verticesA)}^* \cdot \verticesE \to \verticesA\) compatible with \(\kTransitions\).
 We borrow standard notions of outcomes and winning strategies from the literature.